UB-IoT-Lab/CBRSdata/README.md

 - sensor_distance: The distance in km from the CPE antenna to a specified reference point.
 Example: 0.05685216 meters.

 ### Weather Dataset
-The weather dataset contains historical weather records obtained from [Oikolab](https://oikolab.com/) for the same location and time period (hourly resolution), which includes:
+The weather dataset contains historical weather records obtained from [Oikolab](https://oikolab.com/) for the network location and time period (hourly resolution).
+The "weather" includes separate files for each network location: weather_data_buffalo.csv for the Buffalo CBRS network, and weather_data_elmira.csv for the Elmira CBRS network.
+Both datasets include the same set of features, detailed below:

 - datetime (UTC): data collection time.
 Note, although the name says UTC, it has already been adjusted in EST time
 - coordinates (lat,lon): location for where the data has been collected